thinkinglabs/thinkinglabs.github.io/_drafts/conways-three-other-laws-mike-amundsen.md

    - wiki and web sites

    => reduce the effort required to locate and interact with the "right people"

-   [*my observation: I don't really understand this part on increasing communication.
-I    thought the whole point of Conway's Law is to avoid communication as much as possible.*]

 2. **Conway’s Second Law**: Remember the process is continually repeating.